gorango/flowcraft/docs/guide/builders.md

 Cascade provides two powerful builders for processing collections of items: `BatchFlow` for sequential processing and `ParallelBatchFlow` for concurrent processing.

 To use them, you extend the base class and implement the `prep` method.
 This method's job is to return an array of parameter objects, where each object represents one item to be processed.
-The builder then runs its internal `Node` once for each of these parameter objects.
+The builder then runs the `Node` you provided in its constructor once for each of these parameter objects.

 ### BatchFlow (Sequential)